 The cost of termite extermination depends on a few factors, including the number of termites and the termite colony’s size.
 Small infestations are less expensive to treat, and widespread infestations are more expensive.
 Before hiring an exterminator, request price quotes from a few companies to ensure the best rate.

 If a covered peril directly caused a termite infestation, home insurance might cover the damages.
 The insured can file a claim, submit evidence of the damage and get reimbursed.
-However, it will be necessary to prove that the infestation was caused by the covered peril and did not occur gradually over time.
-If the claim is not provable, it will not be covered under insurance.
+Keep in mind that every policy is different, so be sure to read your policy or talk to your agent to understand how your policy would react to termite damage.